 The chair of the Cretaceous Subcommission called for the election of its chair and vice-chair(s) in fall 2011.
-As several nominations have been received, the procedure was completed by the end of

-2011.
-The results have been forwarded to ICS Executive for approval in January 2012.
-In addition, the former Chair (I. Premoli Silva) called for the elections of new Voting Members of the Subcommission for the 2012-2016 term.
-After having received thirteen nominations, the current

-Voting Members have voted, thus elected, 8 new members by the end of October 2012 (see below).
+As several nominations were received, the election process was completed by the end of 2011 and the results forwarded to the ICS Executive for approval in January 2012.
+In addition, the former Chair (I. Premoli Silva) called for the election of new Voting Members of the Subcommission for the 2012-2016 period.
+After having received thirteen nominations, the current Voting Members have been elected with 8 new members (see below).

-A wealth of data on various aspects of Cretaceous stratigraphy had continued to be published in 2012 providing a continuous amelioration of the multiple stratigraphic framework that today spans the whole Cretaceous in increasing higher resolution.
+A wealth of data on various aspects of Cretaceous stratigraphy has continued to be published during 2012 and 2013 providing a continuous stream of new data that spans the whole Cretaceous in increasing higher resolution.
+This is particularly true in the fields of stable isotopes and the astronomical tuning of sedimentary sequences.

-Increasing knowledge on carbon isotope stratigraphic patterns and magnetostratigraphy from continuous pelagic successions, especially deep-sea, through the Cretaceous, provoked an increase of interest in the scientific community for a more traditional stratigraphic aspects.
-In 2012 this resulted in an increase of activities among the ammonite specialists as well as on other fossil groups and other proxie tools.
-In particular, the Cretaceous Subcommission members have been very active in revising ammonite taxonomy and stratigraphic distribution of key taxa; and field trips to solve specific topics have been organized visiting some key sections (i.e. Albian, Berriasian type-area, etc.).
-In addition, the Berriasian Working Group called two official meetings in Spring (Biserte, Tunisia) and Autumn (Prague), and its chair organized a field trip to Irak in September 2012 plus few visit to the Ukrainian sections.
-Important Cretaceous issues have been considered also by the ICDP, within which coring was undertaken on Cretaceous-age Songliao Basin (northeastern China) in the aim to recover a nearly complete Cretaceous terrestrial sedimentary record.
+Increasing knowledge on carbon isotope stratigraphic patterns and magnetostratigraphy from continuous pelagic successions, especially deep-sea, through the Cretaceous, stimulated the revision of earlier datasets.
+In particular, the Cretaceous Subcommission members have been very active in revising ammonite taxonomy and stratigraphic distribution of key taxa; and field trips to solve specific topics have been organized visiting some key sections (i.e., Albian, Berriasian type-area, etc.).
+In addition, the Berriasian Working Group called two official meetings in Spring (Biserte, Tunisia) and Autumn (Prague), and its chair organized a field trip to Iraq in September 2012 plus an additional visit to Ukrainian sections.
+Important Cretaceous issues have been considered by the ICDP, within which coring was undertaken in the Cretaceous Songliao Basin (northeastern China) with the aim to recover a nearly complete Cretaceous terrestrial sedimentary record.
 The first results of the multidisciplinary study are now on-line (see below).

-- Z. Feng, C. Wang, S. Graham, C. Koeberl, H. Dong, Y. Huang, Y. Gao, 2012.
-Continental Scientific Drilling Project of Cretaceous Songliao Basin: Scientific objectives and drilling technology Palaeogeography, Palaeoclimatology, Palaeoecology, on-line. - C.P.
+- Z. Feng, C. Wang, S. Graham, C. Koeberl, H. Dong, Y. Huang, Y. Gao, 2013.
+Continental Scientific Drilling Project of Cretaceous Songliao Basin: Scientific objectives and drilling technology Palaeogeography, Palaeoclimatology, Palaeoecology, 385, 6-16. - C.P.
 Chamberlain, X. Wan, S.A.
 Graham, A.R.
 Carroll, A.C.
 Doebbert, B.B.
 Sageman, P. Blisniuk, M.L.
-Kent-Corson, Z. Wang, C. Wang, 2012.
+Kent-Corson, Z. Wang, C. Wang, 2013.
 Stable isotopic evidence for climate and basin evolution of the Late Cretaceous Songliao basin, China.
-Palaeogeography, Palaeoclimatology, Palaeoecology, on-line. - C.L.
+Palaeogeography, Palaeoclimatology, Palaeoecology, 385, 106-124. - C.L.
 Deng, H.Y.
 He, Y.X.
 Pan, R.X.
 Zhu, 2012.
 Chronology of the terrestrial Upper Cretaceous in the Songliao Basin, northeast Asia.
-Palaeogeography, Palaeoclimatology, Palaeoecology, on-line. - C. Wang, Z. Feng, L. Zhang, Y. Huang, K. Cao, P. Wang, B. Zhao, 2012.
+Palaeogeography, Palaeoclimatology, Palaeoecology, 385, 44-54. - C. Wang, Z. Feng, L. Zhang, Y. Huang, K. Cao, P. Wang, B. Zhao, 2013.
 Cretaceous paleogeography and paleoclimate and the setting of SKI borehole sites in Songliao Basin, northeast China.
-Palaeogeography, Palaeoclimatology, Palaeoecology, on-line. - H. Wu, S. Zhang, G. Jiang, L. Hinnov, T. Yang, H. Li, X. Wan, C. Wang, 2012.
-Astrochronology of the Early Turonian- Early Campanian terrestrial succession in the Songliao Basin, northeastern China and its implication for long-period behavior of the Solar System Palaeogeography, Palaeoclimatology, Palaeoecology, on-line.
+Palaeogeography, Palaeoclimatology, Palaeoecology, 385, 17-30. - H. Wu, S. Zhang, G. Jiang, L. Hinnov, T. Yang, H. Li, X. Wan, C. Wang, 2013.
+Astrochronology of the Early Turonian-Early Campanian terrestrial succession in the Songliao Basin, northeastern China and its implication for long-period behavior of the Solar System.
+Palaeogeography, Palaeoclimatology, Palaeoecology, 385, 55-70.